Allen5288/AI-FullStack-Web-Platform-Knowledge-Notes/01 - Frontend/041 - TypeScript Best Practise.md

 An interface is a contract for the class.
 If you create a contract, then your users must comply with the contract.

 - avoid empty interface, otherwise it will have no restriction
+- Use interfaces when defining objects, especially when you expect objects to have a consistent shape that could benefit from inheritance or future extension.

 ```tsx
 import { Stack, App } from "aws-cdk-lib";